Reporting Sexual Misconduct to the College

 - Inform the student of their rights and options including the options of filing a formal report through the student conduct system or a criminal report through the Keene Police Department.

 Students should understand that most KSC employees, except for those who maintain a legally recognized confidential relationship as discussed above, are required to report any disclosure about sexual misconduct or relationship violence.
-This report is made to the Program Manager for Title IX, Discrimination, and Bias even when the student requests privacy.
+This report is made to the Title IX Coordinator even when the student requests privacy.
 The Confidential Support and Help resources listed on the Get Help page are not required to report a disclosure.

 Making a Report to Campus Safety